pnp/PnP-PowerShell/Samples/Provisioning.SelfHostedWithAzureWebJob/ReadMe.md

 to order and provision Team Sites.
 The solution is hosted in SharePoint, and site configurations are stores as provisioning .pnp files in SharePoint libraries.

+The sample solution is set up so that Owners, Members and Visitors are set at item create time, but the fields are hidden for modifiction.
+This means the site will be master for permissions once created.

+You can easily add more logic to the site creation or governance process to perform tasks specified by your own business requirements.

 Applies to